moosecreates/tailtown/docs/ROADMAP.md

   - Tax calculations with configurable tax rate (7.44%)
 - 🔲 Integration with merchant services
 - 🔲 Inventory management for pet supplies
-- 🔲 Reporting and analytics dashboard
+- ✅ Reporting and analytics dashboard (Implemented May 12, 2025)
+- ✅ Service and add-on revenue reporting (Implemented May 12, 2025)
+- ✅ Customer value tracking and reporting (Implemented May 12, 2025)
-- 🔲 Comprehensive reporting features
+- 🔲 Additional comprehensive reporting features
 - ✅ Configurable settings (e.g., tax rates)
 - ✅ Customer accounts with balance and payment history
 - 🔲 Automated reminders for upcoming appointments